htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

           condor_on <hostname> -subsystem <subsystemname>

-    where <subsystemname> is replaced by the daemon’s subsystem name, and <hostname> is replaced by the host name of the machine where this *condor_on* command is to be directed.
+    where <subsystemname> is replaced by the daemon's subsystem name, and <hostname> is replaced by the host name of the machine where this *condor_on* command is to be directed.